Last Updated: March 26, 2026

 These habitats produce some of the most extreme water conditions in the freshwater world.
 Decomposing plant matter releases massive amounts of tannins into the water, staining it a deep tea color and driving the pH down to remarkably acidic levels, sometimes below 4.0.
 The water is extremely soft with almost no dissolved minerals.
 Fallen leaves, branches, and submerged root systems create a complex environment with plenty of cover but very little open water flow.

 Understanding this natural environment is essential because it directly informs how you should set up your aquarium.
 Phoenix Rasboras did not evolve for crystal-clear, neutral water.
-They thrive in dim, tannin-rich conditions that many aquarists might consider “dirty.”
+They thrive in dim, tannin-rich conditions that many aquarists should consider “dirty.”
 In reality, that’s exactly what they need.

 Unfortunately, peat swamp forests in Borneo are under serious threat from deforestation for palm oil plantations and other agricultural development.
 The IUCN currently lists Boraras merah as “Data Deficient,” but wild populations appear to be declining.
 This makes responsible captive husbandry all the more important for the long-term survival of the species.